A Guide to Passing a Local Children’s Fund

 The guide is not a substitute for professional campaign consultation.
 If you need help finding the right campaign consultant, contact us for advice.
 And you can share the manual with your professional campaign consultant, once you have selected one.

-Hard copies are $25.
-Send an e-mail to firstname.lastname@example.org if you would like to make an order.
+Hard copies available at no cost.
+Send an e-mail to email@example.com if you would like to receive one or more.

 You might also be interested in: